eduardopoleo/crafting_interpreters_ruby/NOTES.md

 Each production must reference the production immdiately higher While loop ensure that we can handle multiple occurances of the same time of symbol

+TODO, the expression vs statement.
+Sometimes it's hard to know whether a takes a token or a string